astronomersiva/siva.dev/posts/ember/ember-pickr.md

 #### **Contribute**

-Head out to the [Github repo](https://github.com/astronomersiva/ember-pickr/) if you want to contribute or file an issue!
+Head out to the [GitHub repo](https://github.com/astronomersiva/ember-pickr/) if you want to contribute or file an issue!